-Following the success of having a photograph published in Wilderness Magazine, I was asked to contribute to a feature for February’s issue about 'The Best 50 Tramping Peaks in NZ'.
-I was to put some words together about my impressions of Mt Titiroa.
+Following on from my success of having a photograph published in Wilderness Magazine, I was asked to contribute to a feature for February’s issue about the top 50 tramping peaks in NZ.
+I was asked to put some words together about my impressions of Mt Titiroa.
+You can read the article below.

 To wander around this rare and unique environment is a privilege, the granite boulders and rocky landscape resembling something from another planet.
 Hours can be spent meandering among the rocks, imagining all sorts of objects and photographing the views.